I bought Eli his first gun, a Daisy Buck Model 105.

 I think it’s good to teach children how to use guns when they’re mature enough.
 It gives them a chance to develop responsibility and character while having fun and learning a useful and important skill.

-The NRA has a great Gun Safety Rules page.
+Brady has a great Gun Safety Information page.
 Before Eli could have ammo I taught him 3 safety rules:

 - Always point the gun in a safe direction especially away from people, even when it’s unloaded or the safety is on.